open-make/airtrack-doc-website/actuator_head.md

-# Construction of the linear actuator front
+# Peripherals part 2: Construction of the linear actuator front

 Within this section a small hold for needles is built.
 It's placed at the front of the linear actuator and therefore can be moved towards the mouse if rewards should be provided.